ABOUT THE PROJECT

 The Fingerboards Mineral Sands Project focuses on a high-grade area of the Glenaladale ore body in the Eastern part of the deposit about 20km northwest of Bairnsdale.

 Kalbar proposes to extract 170Mt of ore to produce around 8Mt of heavy mineral concentrate (HMC) over 20 years.

 Heavy mineral concentrate is the valuable heavy mineral that has been extracted from the ore but not yet been processed into final mineral products.

-Subject to approvals, Kalbar proposes to begin construction of the project in early 2020, with mining operations to commence approximately twelve months later.
+Subject to approvals, Kalbar proposes to begin construction of the project in 2020, with mining operations to commence approximately twelve months later.